-A few years ago, I realized that I wanted to do a little more to make our Easter celebrations more Christ-Centered.
+A few years ago, I realized that my family wasn’t giving enough attention to the real meaning of Easter.
 Don’t get me wrong.
-I love the Easter egg hunts, finding baskets and going on an Easter picnic – one of our 6 Favorite Simple Easter Traditions)
+We love the Easter egg hunts, finding baskets and going on an Easter picnic – one of our 6 favorite simple Easter traditions.

 The 12 Eggs of Easter

-The 12 Eggs of Easter uses 12 different parts of the Easter story and combines them into a fun and interactive way that children can learn about the Easter story.
+The 12 Eggs of Easter uses 12 different parts of the Easter story and combines them into a fun and interactive way that children can learn what Easter is really about.

 Here’s how it works:

-One night before Easter, plan to talk about the symbols of Easter and the Easter story.
-We usually do this on a Sunday or Monday evening when we have more time together as family.
+Choose one night before Easter to do this family activity.
+For our family, we usually do this on a Sunday or Monday evening when we have more time together.